August 9, 2019

-DCR Names Dr. Imani Brown as Social Equity Program Manager
+DCR Names Dr. Imani Brown as Social Equity Program Director

-The Los Angeles Department of Cannabis Regulation (DCR) is pleased to announce the selection of Dr. Imani Brown as the Social Equity Program Manager.
+The Los Angeles Department of Cannabis Regulation (DCR) is pleased to announce the selection of Dr. Imani Brown as the Social Equity Program Director.

 In her new role, Dr. Brown will develop and manage the Social Equity Program business and workforce development programming intended to help verified Social Equity Program Applicants own and operate lawful cannabis businesses in Los Angeles.
 Dr. Brown will also manage the Program’s contracts and partnerships, collect data to refine and improve the SEP, and develop SEP workshops and other educational programs to support SEP applicants.